 Valio arranged public events in different parts of Finland where cows were let out to graze.
-The events brought some 5 000 consumers to visit dairy farms.
+These events brought thousands of visitors to dairy farms.

-The theme for 2013 is feeding.
-Valio Farm Services is arranging in tandem with dairy co-operatives’ advisory services a number of training events for experts, related to feeding cows and young cattle all over Finland.
+The theme for 2013 was feeding.
+Valio Farm Services in tandem with the dairy co-operatives arranged training events related to feeding cows and young cattle.Dairy farm endorsement for high quality farms

-Valio dairy farms employ a Quality Manual that provides instructions for the different aspects of milk production and it was updated in 2012.
+Valio dairy farms employ a Quality Manual that provides instructions for the different aspects of milk production.
 97% of the farms have signed a quality agreement with a Valio procurement co-operative.

 At least 5% of the farms are audited annually.
-In 2012, audits were conducted on 6.4% of the farms.
+In 2013, audits were conducted on some 8% of the farms.

 A cow’s typical nutrition is based on grass or grass silage.
 And Finnish cows get the protein they need from rapeseed.

 The use of GMO ingredients in feed for Valio Group cows is prohibited.

 Valio has drawn up for its milk producers “Hyvät ruokintaperiaatteet” (Good feeding principles) guidelines which emphasise feeding practices typical to cows.
 In 2012, Valio drew up ethical goals for milk production.

 It is typical of the species for cows to rest or ruminate in a recumbent position for most of the day.

 Valio arranges an annual barn seminar to promote new barn construction.
 In 2013, the seminar gathered together around 150 barn designers and experts.
 Similar barn planning seminars are arranged for milk producers around the country.